FAQs: Technology Manager

 What is a Corporate Administrator (CA)?

-Corporate Administrators have the authority to manage all access to Fannie Mae technology for your company, including activating and configuring applications, managing user access, and managing lenderbroker relationships, if applicable.
-Additionally, Corporate Administrators have the ability to reset passwords.
+Corporate Administrators have the authority to manage all access to Fannie Mae technology for your company, including activating and configuring applications, managing user access, and managing lender/broker relationships, if applicable, and configuring company-wide features such as multifactor authentication settings.
+Additionally, Corporate Administrators can reset passwords.
 This role is available to Fannie Mae seller/servicers.
 Individuals designated as Corporate Administrators have the ability to legally bind your company by signing and submitting requests and terms and conditions for technology applications until Fannie Mae receives a signed Technology Manager Administrator Registration Request directing that their status as a Corporate Administrator be terminated.
 Corporate Administrators will be the recipients of Bulletins to your company’s Software Subscription Agreement with Fannie Mae.

 What is a User Administrator (UA)?